ccho-mongodb/alas-but-one/README.md

-If you want to persist changes to ignore column of the csv, export your Google Sheet to a csv file and make sure the headers are exactly the same as the original ``out.csv`` file.
+If you want to persist changes to ignore column of the csv, export your Google Sheet to a csv file and make sure the headers are exactly the same as the original csv file.
 Then, run the following script to perform the
 updates:

 ```bash